Qihao-He/Parallel-programming/PI/question.md

 QUESTION: Why are the equation deferent with the previous ones?
 And why is that 1/N change in F(m) and f(n) shows that Fourier coefficients are N times larger than expected.

+In the gpu_fft.txt throughput section
+QUESTION: Why is the Batch size only differ in 1 and 10 form?
+Why is any number that is between these two number is not measured?